miconda/thunderbird-show-extra-headers/README.md

 Ideas for the future (no commitment to be implemented):

 * [ ] configuration page for the list of the headers to be shown
-* [ ] do not show headers that are not in the message
+* [x] do not show headers that are not in the message
+* [ ] publish it to Thunderbird extensions repository

 Contributions are welcome, use pull requests to propose them.